SethDavenport/react-workshop/handout/immutablejs-overview.md

   2. Persistent Data Structures
   3. Structure Data Sharing
   4. ImmutableJS API
-  5. Build it into todo App (undo, time machine)
+  5. Build it into To-Do App (undo, time machine)

 ### Mutable vs. Immutable

-**Mutable** data can be changed by replacing it's old data with new one.
+**Mutable** data can be changed by replacing itself with new one.
 Mutation of data makes application development difficult because it makes the following things hard:

 1. Keeping track of mutated data, and
 2. Maintaining application state